intelligent-machine-learning/dlrover/docs/design/unified-architecture.md

 ### Common Lifecycle Hooks

-- `__init__`: Initializes the node with the provided configuration.
+- `__init__`: Initializes the worker with the provided configuration.
-- `setup`: Let actor/node perform any necessary setup before it is ready to receive requests.
+- `setup`: Let actor/worker perform any necessary setup before it is ready to receive requests.
-- `check_child`: Monitors the status of child nodes (applicable to `SubMaster`).
+- `check_child`: Monitors the status of child workers (applicable to `SubMaster`).
-- `start`: Launches the node’s processing logic (e.g., training loop, monitoring routine).
+- `start`: Launches the processing logic (e.g., training loop, monitoring routine).

 ### Core Lifecycle Stages